-Disconnect the system fan cable from the fan connector on the HDD backplane.
+Disconnect the system fan cable from the fan connector on the motherboard and carefully remove the system fan cable from the cable holder.

-- 2. Lift the fan, and then set aside. - 3.
-Repeat step 1 to 2 to uninstall the other system fans.
+- 2. Lift the fan, and then set aside. - Repeat step 1 to 2 to uninstall the other system fans.